Refund of Excess Funds

 Excess Refund Policy

 The student or parent—depending on source of loans—can either direct the excess funds to be retained on the student account until further written notice or request an automatic refund.
 This can be accomplished by completing the Student Account Authorization and Retain Statement form included in the Financial Aid packet and returning it to the Centralized Student Assistance (CSA) Office.
-You may also obtain this form from the CSA Office.
+You may also obtain this form from the CSA Office (Wiley 101).

 Refund checks for parent loans are mailed to the parent's home address on file unless the parent requests that the student should receive the refund.